Blue Ridge Journal

 5. The President "shall have Power to grant Reprieves and Pardons for Offences against the United States".
 (Art.II, Sec.2)

-Best remembered are President Ford's pardon of Nixon, and Clinton's rash of last-day pardons for various friends and political benefactors.
-This "power" is unique in the Constitution as the only one given absolutely to the President, with no "check" by the Congress or the Court.
+Best remembered are President Ford's pardon of Nixon, and Clinton's rash of last-day pardons for many of his own and his wife's friends and political benefactors.
+This power is unique in the Constitution as the only one given absolutely to the President, with no check by the Congress or the Court.
 Its recent use should stand as a warning.

 6. The President "shall have Power, by and with the Advice and Consent of the Senate, to make Treaties".
 (Art.II, Sec.2)

-The President's power here is really that of proposing treaties to the Senate.
-Without the Senate's ratification, there is no treaty.
+The President's power here is that of negotiating a treaty and proposing this to the Senate.
+Without the Senate's agreement, there is no treaty.
 On the other hand, Congress has no authority to make treaties, so if a treaty is to be made it requires both parties.
 Very much a shared power.
+(Past presidents sometimes involved key senators in the treaty negotiations, in the hope of ensuring the treaty's smooth sailing through the Senate, but this practice did not always have the effect that the President had expected, and has fallen out of use.)

 7. The President "shall nominate, and by and with the Advice and Consent of the Senate, shall appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States, whose Appointments are not herein otherwise provided for, and which shall be established by Law: but the Congress may by Law vest the Appointment of such inferior Officers, as they think proper, in the President alone, in the Courts of Law, or in the Heads of Departments."
 (Art.II, Sec.2)

 Another shared power.
-The President may nominate, for the Senates consideration, officers of the Executive department and of the federal courts.
+The President may nominate for the Senate's consideration officers of the Executive department and of the federal courts.
 Congress has in fact vested in the President the right to make direct appointment of "inferior" officers.
+(The Senate treasures its opportunity to consent to "superior" officers, since these usually involve televised hearings.
+During the TV age, most members of Congress who have felt the need to offer themselves to the nation as a presidential candidates have felt the first itching of their own greatness in front of the TV cameras at a significant hearing.)

 8. "The President shall have Power to fill up all Vacancies that may happen during the Recess of the Senate, by granting Commissions which shall expire at the End of their next Session."
 (Art.II, Sec.2)